kem406/MATH-E23C/math23c_bot.md

 **val1** - The value in col1 you want to test.
 Can also be c().

 **val2** - If left blank, the permutation test is done using val1 vs. everything that *isn't* val1.
 If val2 is given, the test is done in terms of val1 vs val2.
-Like val1, this val2 can actually be several values using c().
+Like val1, this value can actually be several values using c().

 **N** - The number of iterations used in the sampling for the permutation test.